nelsontm/483-tac-simulator/README.txt

     Labels can contain alphanumeric characters, underscores, and periods.
 Labels cannot begin with numbers.
     Labels are followed by colons (:) and then a newline or whitespace.
     No other colons appear in TAC outside string constants and comments.
-    There are many instruction formats.
     Each instruction is preceded by whitespace and followed by optional whitespace and a semicolon.
     Comments may appear after the semicolon.
     VTables begin with "VTable ", followed by the class name, then " =" and a newline, and then the list of elements in the VTable ending with a semicolon.
     Elements in the VTable begin with whitespace followed by the function name, a comma, and a newline.
     TAC supports the following instructions:
         Assignment: dest = src.
 Src may be an int constant, a string constant, a VTable reference, a Label, or an address.
         Load: dest = *(ref + offset). ref must be a reference. "+ offset" is optional and if not included, is 0.
             Offsets are byte-addressed.
 They will be divided by 4 to index into simulator arrays.
         Store: *(ref + offset) = src.
 Src can be the same as assignment.
 Ref and offset are the same as load.
-        Binary Operation: dest = op1 b op2. op1 and op2 are the same as assignment's src. dest is the same as assigment's dest. b is one of "+", "-", "*", "/", "%", "==", "<", "&&", "||"
+        Binary Operation: dest = op1 b op2. op1 and op2 are the same as assignment's src. dest is the same as assignment. b is one of "+", "-", "*", "/", "%", "==", "<", "&&", "||"
         Unconditional branch: Goto label. label must be a label.
         Conditional branch: IfZ test Goto label. label must be a label.
 Test is the same as assignment's src.